Right-angled Coxeter groups with Menger curve boundary: Abstract

 \section{Abstract}

 We find a sufficient condition for a nerve of a hyperbolic right-angled Coxeter group, under which the boundary of the group is homeomorphic to the Menger curve.
-The main problem appears to be to satisfy the condition that no open set in the boundary is planar -- to this end we learn how to embed non-planar graphs in the boundary starting from a particularly placed non-planar graph in the nerve.
-Then we apply this condition to finding triangulations of surfaces and disks $D^n$ that give, as nerves, right-angled Coxeter groups with Menger curve boundaries.
+We show that this condition is satisfied by many triangulations of surfaces with boundary and other 2-complexes, as well as by some triangulations of disks $D^n$ for arbitrary $n\geq3$.